3meters/proxibase/readme.md

     }

 ### POST /tablename
 Inserts req.body.data into the tablename table.
-If you supply a value for _id it will be used.
-If you not, one will be generated for you.
-Currently only one record can be inserted at a time.
+If a value for _id is specified it will be used, otherwise the server will generate a value for _id.
+Only one record may be inserted per request.

 ### POST /tablename/:id1
 Updates the record with _id = <id1> in tablename.
 Fields not inlucded in req.body.data will not be modified.